Cunderdin

 Just 22km east of Tammin is the townsite of Kellerberrin, a charming regional community steeped in a vibrant history dating back from its Indigenous people to European pioneers.
 One of the best ways to see the main sites of the town is to follow the Kellerberrin Heritage Trail.
 Commencing at the Pioneer Museum on Leake Street with its interesting array of local memorabilia, the trail takes in excellent examples of 19th and early 20th century architecture at the flour mill, post office, St. Joseph’s Catholic Church, Massingham House and the fire station.

-You can pick up a trail map from the Shire office or Community Resource Centre.
-For spectacular views of the town and surrounding landscape, head up to the Kellerberrin Hill Lookout.
 With a range of accommodation options, Kellerberrin is a great spot to stop for the night before continuing your Eastern Wheatbelt adventure along the Granite Way toward Bruce Rock.
 The Granite Way is a 60km self-drive trail that takes visitors to some of the most impressive granite rocks in the Wheatbelt including Mount Caroline and Mount Stirling, both of which are located approximately 20km south of Kellerberrin.

 Accommodation options: Mather Farm